aidanconnerly/aidanconnerly.github.io/_portfolio/betting_tutorial.md

 </figure>

 The answer is $20, or more generally, **2x your wager**.
-If you win half the time and lose half the time, a fair payout ensures that, over many bets, your gains and loses cancel out.
+If you win half the time and lose half the time, a fair payout ensures that, over many bets, your gains and losses cancel out.
 You neither win nor lose money in the long run.

 Mathematically, we say that if the **expected value (EV)** of a bet is zero, then the bet is **fair**: